MayurDeshmukh10/CaaS/readme.md

 ## Installation:

-CaaS can be installed by running 'pip install CaaS'.
-It requires 'Python 3.6.0 and above' to run.
+CaaS can be installed by running ` pip install CaaS `.
+It requires ` Python 3.6.0 and above ` to run.

 ## Abstract Usage:

 The detailed usage of each interface is given in the section Interfaces.
 Here is the abstract usage of the CaaS library.

-from CaaS import interface
+` from CaaS import interface `
-response = interface("filename_of_file_to_be_compressed","filename_of_compressed_file","authorization_key")
+` response = interface("filename_of_file_to_be_compressed","filename_of_compressed_file","authorization_key") `

 here,
-interface: the interface for compressing image, video, audio and text files.
+` interface `: the interface for compressing image, video, audio and text files.
 It is discussed in detail for each type of file in Interfaces section.
-response: stores HTTP status code returned for your request.
+` response `: stores HTTP status code returned for your request.

 ## Interfaces: